shenwei356/LexicMap/docs/content/usage/index/_index.md

                             to fill sketching deserts.

   --- Seeds data (k-mer-value data) ---
+ *1. --seed-max-desert      ► Maximum length of distances between seeds (default: 900).
+                            The default value of 900 guarantees queries >900 bp would match at least one seed.
+                            ► Smaller values improve the search sensitivity and slightly increase the index size.
+                            Large regions with no seeds are called sketching deserts.
+Deserts with seed distance larger than this value will be filled by choosing k-mers roughly every --seed-in-desert-dist (200 by default) bases.
-  1. -c/--chunks,      ► Number of seed file chunks (maximum: 128, default: #CPUs).
+  2. -c/--chunks,           ► Number of seed file chunks (maximum: 128, default: #CPUs).
                             ► Bigger values accelerate the search speed at the cost of a high disk reading load.
                             The maximum number should not exceed the maximum number of open files set by the operating systems.
-  2. --partitions,     ► Number of partitions for indexing each seed file (default: 512).
+  3. --partitions,          ► Number of partitions for indexing each seed file (default: 512).
                             ► Bigger values bring a little higher memory occupation.
 512 is a good value with high searching speed, Larger or smaller values would decrease the speed in "lexicmap search".
                             ► After indexing, "lexicmap utils reindex-seeds" can be used to reindex the seeds data with another value of this flag.
-  3. --max-open-files, ► Maximum number of open files (default: 512).
+  4. --max-open-files,      ► Maximum number of open files (default: 512).
                             ► It's only used in merging indexes of multiple genome batches.

 Usage:
   lexicmap index [flags] [-k <k>] [-m <masks>] { -I <seqs dir> | -X <file list>} -O <out dir>